February 1927 Revolt

-The February 1927 Revolt, sometimes also referred to as the February 1927 Revolution, was a military rebellion that took place between February 3 and 9, 1927, centered in Porto, the city where the insurgents' command center was installed and fought the main challenges.
+The February 1927 Revolt, sometimes also referred to as the February 1927 Revolution, was a military rebellion in Portugal that took place between February 3 and 9, 1927, centered in Porto, the city where the insurgents' command center was installed and fought the main challenges.
 The revolt, led by Adalberto Gastão de Sousa Dias, ended with the surrender and arrest of the rebels and resulted in about 80 deaths and 360 injuries in Porto and more than 70 deaths and 400 injuries in Lisbon.
 It was the first consequent attempt to overthrow the Military Dictatorship that was then consolidated in Portugal following the 28 May 1926 coup d'état, which occurred nine months earlier, initiating a set of insurrectionary movements that became known as the Reviralhism.

 Background

 The victory of the 28 May 1926 coup d'état, nine months earlier, led to the establishment of the Military Dictatorship, with the 1911 Constitution of the First Portuguese Republic suspended, the parliament closed and civil liberties abolished.
 Although clearly anti-democratic, the regime that was then being drafted was in line with the anti-parliamentary movement that was growing in Europe and was accepted by a population tired of the instability and violence that had marked the last decade in Portugal.
 With governments that rarely exceeded a few months in force and a political life marked by successive coups, counter-coups and military pronouncements, strikes and attacks, the First Portuguese Republic collapsed as a viable political regime.

 Despite the 28 May 1926 coup, the supporters of which later glorified as the "National Revolution", garnered the approval of many of the moderate Republicans and Democrats.
 The Republican left, although weakened by the arrests and deportations decreed by the government of Manuel Gomes da Costa in the months immediately following the coup, remained active and mobilized, particularly among the military and members of the security forces, routinely routed through dozens of coups and counter-coups over the past decade.
 For those military men, the 28 May 1926 coup was just another insurrection, just as transitory as the previous ones, liable to be reversed by yet another revolutionary movement.

 In this context, in the Portuguese Army, in the Navy, in the Republican National Guard and in the rest of the security forces, there were many officers who were ready to restore republican and democratic ideals, and civil liberties along with them.
 The members of the military and militarized forces were joined by militants from workers' organizations, in particular the General Confederation of Labour (CGT), and from republican parties and institutions that remained in operation and continued to edit their press, despite increasing censorship and police restrictions.